 Other Mexican chiles

-- Chile guajillo– Mild, slightly fruity, commonly used in sauces.
+- Chile guajillo.
+Mild, slightly fruity, commonly used in sauces.

-- Chile ancho– Dried poblano, deep and slightly sweet.
+- Chile ancho.
+Dried poblano — deep and slightly sweet.

-- Poblano pepper filled with quinoa salad.
+- Stuffed poblano peppers.
+Roasted poblanos filled with quinoa salad.

 How to Cook with Poblano Peppers